As long as:

 Schemes related to securities listed on the Main Board and the Growth Enterprise Market (GEM) of the Stock Exchange of Hong Kong Limited shall comply with Chapter 17 of the Main Board Listing Rules and Chapter 23 of the GEM Listing Rules respectively.

-The EU Prospectus Directive has been implemented into Hungarian law.
-As a general rule, non-transferable options are not considered a security subject to the Prospectus Directive.
+The EU Prospectus Regulation is applicable in Hungary.
+As a general rule, non-transferable options are not considered a security subject to the Prospectus Regulation.
 Even if options are considered securities that require a prospectus, they may nonetheless be exempt from the prospectus requirements (eg, the 150-person exemption).
+If the options are considered securities, the Hungarian securities authority must be informed of each securities offer by the employer within 15 days of the grant date.

 There generally are no affirmative securities requirements associated with the grant of stock options.

-A registration statement is required if the value of shares underlying options granted within a 12-month period is more than IDR 5 billion and either:
+A registration statement is required if the value of shares underlying options granted within a 12-month period is more than IDR5 billion and:

-• The offer is made to more than 100 parties.
+The offer is made to more than 100 parties; or

 The EU Prospectus Directive has been implemented into Irish law.
 Non-transferable options are not generally considered transferable securities subject to the EU Prospectus Directive.
 Even if options, by virtue of their particular features, are considered transferable securities, they may nonetheless be exempt from the prospectus requirements of Irish law if the relevant offer falls within a safe-harbor exemption (eg, where such securities are offered to less than 150 legal or natural persons in Ireland).